-It happened!
-You finally found the perfect place to rent—and it even comes with room for Fido.
-Unfortunately, you’ll probably have to shell out some extra cash for the privilege of cohabitating with your furry friend.
-You’ll be better prepared to negotiate if you understand the difference between the different types of fees a landlord might charge: a one-time fee per pet, a refundable pet deposit, and monthly pet rent.
+Unfortunately for pet owners, you’ll probably have to shell out some extra cash for the privilege of cohabitating with your furry friend.
+But you'll be better prepared to negotiate if you understand the difference between the different types of fees a landlord might charge: a one-time fee per pet, a refundable pet deposit, and monthly pet rent.

 What fees do landlords usually charge for pets?

 If you’re moving into a new place with your pets, you can generally expect to be charged for it.
 The three most common charges you’ll see associated with animals in rentals are pet fees, pet deposits, and pet rent.

 A pet fee is a set amount of money that you pay your landlord for the privilege of moving in with pets.
 It’s a one-time charge that generally falls between $200-600.
 It’s also nonrefundable, so you won't see that money again.
 In some states, like California, a non-refundable pet fee is illegal (since it’s considered part of the security deposit)—so be sure to check your local laws before writing a check.

 In the same way that you pay a security deposit when you move in—just in case something happens and the landlord needs to cover the cost of repairs when you move out—your pets come with their own security deposits.
 Like pet fees, this is a one-time charge.
 But pet deposits are more forgiving.
 If your pets don’t tear up the carpets or anything else, you can reasonably expect to get that money back when you move.
 Pet deposits generally run between $200-600, although it varies depending on what type of pet you have, its size, and the number of pets you own.